Ailoso/KopruluAchievements/docs/setup/ui-changes.md

 </div>
 </div>

-Now you should be able to launch a map, access the menu by pressing F11 and view your progress, next Achievements are getting added to display something.
+Now you should be able to launch a map, access the menu by pressing F11 and view your progress, next Achievements are getting added to display something inside the Listboxes.
 [Installation](/KopruluAchievements/docs/setup/installation/)